nearai/aitp/README.md

 ## Introduction

-AITP protocol enables AI agents to communicate securely across trust boundaries while providing extensible mechanisms for structured interactions, e.g. payments, sensitive data sharing, user interfaces and more.
+AITP enables AI agents to communicate securely across trust boundaries while providing extensible mechanisms for structured interactions, e.g. payments, sensitive data sharing, user interfaces and more.

+We envision a future in which most online interactions are conducted by AI agents representing people, businesses, and government entities, communicating with users and with each other.
+These agents will combine the scale and cost benefits of current online services with the flexibility and personalization of human interactions.
+Just as HTTP and HTML enable any web browser to visit any website, AITP provides a standard for agent-to-agent and user-to-agent communication, regardless of where those agents run or how they're built.

+For a deeper exploration of the problems AITP aims to solve and our vision for the future of agent interactions, see [VISION.md](VISION.md).

+## Protocol Overview

+AITP consists of two pieces:
+1. A core protocol for communicating with agents in **Threads**, inspired by and largely compatible with the OpenAI Assistant API.
+2. An extensible set of **Capabilities** communicated over that core Threads protocol to indicate that the client of an agent (i.e. a user interface or another agent) can support useful standardized features like multimodal input, generative UI, payments, and/or human-in-the-loop attestations.

-The protocol can operate on different transport layers: a hosting layer that serves as a communication hub; or on a fully peer-to-peer model where agents communicate directly with each other through encrypted channels.
+The protocol can operate on different transport layers: a hosting layer over HTTPS that serves as a communication hub; or on a fully peer-to-peer model where agents communicate directly with each other through encrypted channels.

 ## Threads